Drug Offences

 • Offering to sell drugs to an undercover police officer

-• Offering to traffic in a narcotic to a person who will take the offer as genuine, even if the accused didn’t intent to carry through with the offer
+• Offering to traffic in a drug to a person who will take the offer as genuine, even if the accused didn’t intent to carry through with the offer

 • Offering to sell drugs to a person with the intention of taking their money and not delivering the drugs